rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-11, from: RTÉ News

-For the third time Katie Taylor stepped onto the scales ahead of a world title clash with Amanda Serrano.
+For the third time Katie Taylor stepped onto the scales ahead of a world-title clash with Amanda Serrano.
 This time is likely to be their last together.
 If her arms are raised at the end of another bruising battle, it may just be the sweetest victory of all, writes Paul O'Flynn in New York.

 <br>